haroldribeiro/ds_salaries_prediction/README.md

-# Salary prediction for DS: Overview (Working on it 🏗️)
+# Salary prediction for DS: Overview (under development 🏗️)

-The main aim is predict the Data Scientist salary based on the **Glassdoor vacancies data (web scraping technique), statistic models and machine learning**.
+The main aim of this project is to predict Data Scientists' salary based on historical data available at **Glassdoor, retrieved using web scraping technique**, and also statistics models and machine learning.

-At the end, we're going to have a better understanding of most important characteristics that can help us in many different ways, for example:
+In the end, we're going to have a better understanding of the most important characteristics that define and impact  their salary and range.

+This knowledge, will bring benefits to applicants as well as to companies:

-* Job negotiation
+* Better job negotiation
-* Helping companies to understand whether the salaries offered are compatible or not against job market in order to help to **reduce the turnover rate**
+* Help companies to understand whether the salaries offered are compatible with the job market
+* **Reduce employment turnover rate**
-* Supporting employer to offer better internal job promotions for their employees
+* Provide support to employers to offer better promotions to their employees